 Pet Calendar: Daylight Saving Time & Your Pets

 Spring ahead.
 Fall back.
 At 2 am on November 4, 2018 many areas of the country will “fall back” meaning our clocks will be set back one hour.
 This gives us an additional hour of sleep, but we wonder, “does daylight saving time impact our pets?”
 In a way, daylight saving time — whether springing ahead or falling back — is like dealing with jet lag and we know how that can make us feel!

 As humans, we know the time change is coming.
 We set our clocks and we adjust our schedules to match the new hours.
 How, though, will your pets know why his dinner time may be changed.
 How will he puzzle through the fact that he’s taking a walk at a different time than he’s accustomed to?

-I’m a pet parent to five cats and two dogs.
+I’m a pet parent to three cats and two dogs.
 My pets are quite in tune to both my routines and my rhythms.
 They seem to know when dinner time is looming.
 As a matter of fact, my pets will gather in my office and give me the stare down about fifteen minutes before their usual dinner time.
 They know the bedtime routines and they also know when it’s time for a walk.
 As I adjust my schedule with the time switch this weekend, I have to take into consideration that they may remain on the same schedule they were prior to 2 am.
 I have to ease them into the new hours that autumn in New York brings.